-Join Alexander Zanfir for an in-depth discussion in this video Dealing with nested callbacks, part of Up and Running with Node.js.
+Join Alexander Zanfir for an in-depth discussion in this video Dealing with nested callbacks, part of Learning Node.js.

 - Let's take a closer look at what…the nested callback issue really is.…To follow along you can open up…nested-callback-demo.js from the exercise files.…I would like to point out that this is not executable code.…This is only pseudo code to demonstrate the issue.…As we can see at the start,…we have four objects.…And each of these objects has a function…that takes a callback as one of its parameters.…And therefore we begin to chain the calls…to these objects within the callbacks.…We end up with something that's very unpleasant…and confusing to look at.…